Genii Capital: Formula One

-On 16 December 2009 it was announced that Genii were to purchase a large stake in the Renault F1 Team.
+On 16 December 2009, it was announced that Genii were to purchase a large stake in the Renault F1 Team.
 Genii beat Prodrive head David Richards to the deal.
 Genii was likely to merge the Renault Driver Development programme with its own Gravity Sport Management company, which manages drivers such as Ho-Pin Tung, who tested for the Renault team in 2009, as well as Christian Vietoris.

 On 8 December 2010, Renault made public it would sell its remaining 25% share in the Enstone-based team, Renault F1 team, to Genii Capital, from that moment the sole shareholder.
 Group Lotus immediately became a partner of the team, renamed Lotus Renault GP.
 It was projected that the carmaker company would purchase a significant share of it.
 The team was known as the Lotus F1 Team from 2012 until 2015, when the team was sold back to Renault after the team experienced funding issues.

 Other

-On 26 January 2009 PHC Acquisitions LLC, affiliate of Genii Capital, become a stalking horse bidder of Polaroid Holding Company.
+On 26 January 2009, PHC Acquisitions LLC, affiliate of Genii Capital, become a stalking horse bidder of Polaroid Holding Company.
 The agreement included the purchase of Polaroid's assets as intellectual rights, name and brand.

-On 7 January 2010 it was announced that Genii would, "hand in a cash offer" for Swedish carmaker Saab Automobile, together with Formula One commercial boss Bernard Ecclestone.
-According to Genii spokesperson Lars Carlstroem, "It is a true opportunity and we’re surprised that more investors haven’t identified this opportunity...[Genii] loves brands and Saab is a strong brand on the same level as Porsche and BMW.”
+On 7 January 2010, it was announced that Genii would, "hand in a cash offer" for Swedish carmaker Saab Automobile, together with Formula One commercial boss Bernard Ecclestone.
 The proposition was finally dismissed.

 In December 2011, it was announced that Genii Capital led in $35 million of financing for Zink Imaging, a printing technology company, through the Genii Business Exchange.